 Dinosaurs Alive! is a 2007 computer-animated documentary that follows paleontologists from the American Museum of Natural History as they study dinosaurs through the Cretaceous period and how their descendents may still be living among us even today.

 All four movies are available on the Science Centre’s website, and can be watched on all devices.
-Robichaud says the streaming of the three documentaries has been widely successful.
-There are plans to add a fourth movie online in the future.
+Robichaud says the streaming of the documentaries has been widely successful.
+Because of their success, the Science Centre has now added three new movies to its streaming platforms to view for a small fee.

 The Science Centre has also added a Games and Experiments section to its website, where students can sample easy, do-it-yourself science experiments at home.
 A short tutorial is posted for each experiment.
 For example, there are many experiments on fun ways to make bubbles.
 The videos are in French with English subtitles.